Introduction: The Complexities of Borrowing from Your Business

 But it’s complicated…

 Unlike banks and lenders, a stranger can’t come into a business and ask for a loan.
 You need to have an existing relationship with the business loaning the money, whether it’s as a director or an employee.
+Businesses may also offer loans or special terms to those with an established relationship, much like how banks provide discounts or special offers to their existing customers.

 Division 7A (Director/Shareholder Loan)